Salesforce MCP server

 Quick Installation via Smithery

-The easiest way to install Salesforce Server for Claude Desktop is through Smithery:
+The easiest way to install the Salesforce Server for Claude Desktop is through Smithery:

 npx -y @smithery/cli install salesforce-mcp-server --client claude